7.6 Mechanisms of early detection and signposting of young people facing health risks

 On this page

-Signposting of young people at risk is envisaged in all strategic documents listed in previous sections (Health strategy 2020 and Law on Mental health, 2006).
-However, in practice the institutional treatment is prevailing in the mental health system.
+Signposting of young people at risk is envisaged in all strategic documents listed in previous sections (Health strategy 2021-2030 and Law on Mental health, 2006).
+However, in practice institutional treatment is prevailing in the mental health system.

 One of the most common causes (among others) of morbidity and mortality among youth is the mental health disorder (depression, anorexia, bulimia), and therefore early detection should be a priority in caring for school children and youth.
 Thus, the content of the systematic medical examination includes the collection of data for the early detection of signs of depression and other mental health disorders.

-Ministry of Health is the principle entity responsible for monitoring of implementation of Law on Mental Health, Strategy 2020 and Mental Health Strategy, through oversight of activities implementation.
-Ministry of Education and Science oversights activities that are performed in primary and secondary school and implementation of designed programs.
+The Ministry of Health is the principal entity responsible for monitoring of implementation of Law on Mental Health, Strategy 2021-2030 and Mental Health Strategy, through oversight of activities implementation.
+Ministry of Education and Science oversees activities that are performed in primary and secondary school and implementation of designed programs.

 Specific programs for sensitization of stakeholders are not in place, except work of some civil society organizations working on substance abuse (Healthy Options Project Skopje), sexual and reproductive health (Health, Education and Research Association – HERA), in collaboration with the institutions.